Equipping weak equivalences with algebraic structure: Injectivity in arrow categories and weak equivalences as algebras for a monad

 The above can be concisely encoded by the fact that the square

 is a pullback.
 Here $\SE([J,\Set])$ is the category of \emph{split epimorphisms} in $[J,\Set]$ and $K$ the functor sending $C$ to the family $(\f C(j,C):C(B,C) \to \f C(A,C))_{j \in J}$.

-\begin{example} If $\cc=\Cat^{2}$ and $J$ consists of the three morphisms of \eqref{eq:CatInjectives} then an object of $\Ainj(J)$ is given by a fully faithful functor $f:A \to B$ together with, for each $b \in B$, an object $a_{b} \in A$ and choice of isomorphism $\phi_b:fa_{b} \cong b$.
+\begin{example}[Equivalences of categories algebraically] If $\cc=\Cat^{2}$ and $J$ consists of the three morphisms of \eqref{eq:CatInjectives} then an object of $\Ainj(J)$ is given by a fully faithful functor $f:A \to B$ together with, for each $b \in B$, an object $a_{b} \in A$ and choice of isomorphism $\phi_b:fa_{b} \cong b$.
 That is, an equivalence of categories equipped with suitable witnesses to its essential surjectivity.
 The morphisms are commutative squares preserving the chosen witnesses. \end{example}

 The category of algebraic injectives comes equipped with a forgetful functor $U:\Ainj(J) \to \cc$.
 It follows from the work of Garner \cite{Garner2011Understanding} on algebraic weak factorisation systems that this forgetful functor, under rather general assumptions covering all of the examples thus far, has a left adjoint and is \emph{strictly monadic}.
-Given that we are not interested in awfs' but merely algebraic injectives, we can explain this without too much trouble -- as we now do.
+Given that we are not interested in algebraic weak factorisation systems but merely algebraic injectives, we can explain this without too much trouble --- as we now do.

 If $\cc$ is cocomplete we can, for each $C \in \cc$, form the pushout $RC$

 in which $\epsilon_{C}$ is the unique map corresponding to the function Then $(R,\eta)$ is a pointed endofunctor and the universal property of the pushout $RC$ ensures that an $(R,\eta)$-algebra structure on $C$ amounts to a morphism $c$ as above rendering commutative the upper left triangle.
 This in turn amounts to giving a section $c(j,-)$ of the function